ExpertIce Badges

 12. Legal Compliance:

-• Ensure that all actions and decisions are in compliance with Oregon probate laws and regulations.
+• Ensure that all actions and decisions are in compliance with California probate laws and regulations.

 • Act in the best interests of the estate and its beneficiaries.